replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 ## Azure

-When configuring the Admin Console to store snapshots on a Azure, the following fields are available:
+When configuring the admin console to store snapshots on a Azure, the following fields are available:

 | Name                       | Description                                                                                                                                |
 |----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|